 Insider threats are the biggest security risk for organizations because they can cause the most destruction.
 From taking advantage of privileged access to stealing company data – sometimes the biggest and worst threats to a company’s security program is right under its nose.
-September is Insider Threat Awareness Month and we are sharing famous insider threat cases to expose the serious risk of insider cyber attacks.
+There are so many Insider Threat Personas and we are sharing famous insider threat cases to expose the serious risk of insider cyber attacks.

 She was a former software engineer for Amazon Web Services, a cloud hosting company that Capital One was using.
 Taking advantage of a misconfigured web application firewall, the hacker accessed more than 100 million customers’ accounts and credit card applications.
 The company has since fixed the vulnerability and stated that “no credit card account numbers or log-in credentials were compromised”.